Psychiatrist vs Therapist: How To Choose The Right Professional For Mental Health And Therapy Needs

 Therapy: Trained professionals who provide talk therapy

 The term "therapist" is an umbrella term for mental health care providers that treat mental health concerns, including counselors, psychologists, social workers, and psychotherapists offering talk therapy.
-These professionals are qualified mental health counselors with at least a master's degree.
+These professionals are qualified mental health counselors with at least an undergraduate degree in Psychology and other psychology-related courses, and a master's degree.
 A Ph.D. or MD is not required to work as a therapist.
-They can treat mental illness such as anxiety, depression, and bipolar disorder.
+They can treat mental illnesses such as anxiety, depression, and bipolar disorder through therapy.
 However, some therapists have a doctoral degree.
 In many cases, therapists are mental health professionals who can diagnose and treat mental illnesses (now called mental health conditions) like depression, anxiety, and bipolar disorder.
-They may have specialized training in specific areas to meet the needs of different individuals, or to support specific mental illnesses.
+They may have specialized training in specific areas to meet the needs of different individuals, or to support specific mental illnesses by way of therapy.
 Therapists can also specialize in treating anxiety disorders and helping individuals manage stress.

 Getty/AnnaStills